YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the cowlick is at the front hairline, the same principle still applies.
 A small change may be possible in selected cases, but the surgeon must work with the natural direction, not fight it.
 This is closely related to natural hairline design, where the smallest wrong angle can make a result look artificial.

-I become more careful when the patient is not losing hair but feels distressed by the shape of the cowlick.
+I pause when the patient is not losing hair but feels distressed by the shape of the cowlick.
 Surgery is permanent.
-If the diagnosis is mainly styling frustration, I would rather discuss hair length, styling direction, and whether the concern is truly surgical before using donor grafts.
+If the diagnosis is mainly styling frustration, it is better to discuss hair length, styling direction, and whether the concern is truly surgical before using donor grafts.

 When can a crown whorl hair transplant help?